-Cancer risk associated with inherited ATM mutations
+Cancer risk associated with inherited mutations

-If you have tested positive for an ATM mutation, we recommend that you speak with a genetics expert who can look at your personal and family history of cancer and can help you choose the best plan for managing your cancer risk.
+If you have tested positive for an mutation, we recommend that you speak with a genetics expert who can look at your personal and family history of cancer and can help you choose the best plan for managing your cancer risk.

 Breast cancer risk

-Women with an ATM mutation have an increased risk of breast cancer.
+Women with an mutation have an increased risk of breast cancer.
 The estimated lifetime risk of breast cancer is as high as 40 percent.
-A woman's risk may vary depending on her specific ATM mutation.
+A woman's risk may vary depending on her specific mutation.